 An endodontist is a dentist who specializes in treating and handling dental problems that involve the nerve tissue and blood vessels located inside the tooth.
 If the tooth pulp — which contains nerves, vessels, lymphatic tissue, and fibrous tissue — becomes diseased or injured, endodontic treatment is required to save the tooth.

-After completing four years of dental school, endodontists complete an extra two or more years of specialty postgraduate training through a hospital or university-based program accredited by the American Dental Association.
+After completing four years of dental school, endodontists undergo an extra two or more years of specialty postgraduate training through a hospital or university-based program accredited by the American Dental Association.

 Given the lengthy education an endodontist receives, he or she is able to perform all aspects of endodontic therapy, including:

 - Diagnosis and treatment of dental pain